AlPascal1010/alx-system_engineering-devops/0x02-shell_redirections/README.md

-copy lastline into iacta
-no more js
-count the dir
-newest file
-print uniq files
+Display lines containing the pattern “root” from the file /etc/passwd